 \section{Optimisation models}

 This section details the models that have been defined to find the optimal microgrid configuration for a given list of prosumers.
-Two main models have been defined named single-loop model and multi-loop model.
+Two main models have been defined named single loop model and multiloop model.
 These initial models may present a long solving time when dealing with large instances.
 As illustrated in \cref{fig:decompositions}, these limitations arise regarding two dimensions which are (i) growing time scale, and (ii) growing geographical scale (inducing a higher number of prosumers).

 To tackle temporal scale limitations, a Benders decomposition is proposed, which splits the problem formulation into two subproblems.
-The first one (master problem) resolves the design aspect of the network in terms of member participation to self-consumption loops.
-The second one (subproblem) adjusts energy exchanges between net producers and net prosumers.
+A first one (master problem) resolves the design aspect of the network in terms of member participation to self-consumption loops.
+A second one (subproblem) adjusts energy exchanges between net producers and net prosumers.

-The geographical scale dimension is approached using a Dantzig-Wolfe decomposition where the column generation process is simplified through the generation of feasible loops directly from the prosumer's neighbourhood graph topology, avoiding the branch-and-price algorithm.
+The geographical scale dimension is approached using a Dantzig-Wolfe decomposition where the column generation process is simplified through the generation of feasible loops directly from the prosumer's neighbourhood graph, avoiding the branch-and-price algorithm.

-The combination of the two decompositions (Benders and Dantzig-Wolfe) on the multi-loop model is then used to scale the problem-solving capacities from small numbers of actors and short time horizon to larger problems in both dimensions.
+The combination of the two decompositions (Benders and Dantzig-Wolfe) on the multiloop model is then used to scale the problem-solving capacities from small numbers of actors and short time horizon to larger problems in both dimensions.

 From an application point of view, the design problem can be considered at an operational level (day-to-day optimisation of self-consumption in a small neighbourhood).
 Our objective though is to treat strategic network design problems, as collective self-consumption is planned for several years, on potentially large territories.
-This changes the size of studied problems, making it necessary to scale them in time and space through the presented decompositions.
-The combination of the initial models with their decomposition led to the 5 following models, also shown in \cref{fig:decompositions}, whose performance is compared in \cref{sec:results}:
+This changes the size of studied problems, making it necessary to scale them in time and space through presented decompositions.
+The combination of initial models with their decomposition led to the 5 following models, also shown in \cref{fig:decompositions}, whose performance is compared in \cref{sec:results}: